- “1968, Fifty Years of Struggles” and other 50th anniversary events

-- ‘Critical Geographies in Latin America’ – Journal of Latin American Geography 16(1)
+- Geographies of crime and securitization in neoliberal Mexico, contributions to the Journal of Latin American Geography 16(3)

-- Seeking Visiting Faculty in Physical Geography at University of Wyoming
+- Graduate student opportunities in Geography at University of Wyoming

 Category Archives: Higher Education